 Games and fun

 It’s all fun and games until… well, it can be fun and games all the time if you really want it to be.
 Play Mad Libs with your Google Home.
 It’s a lot of fun.

 - Mad Libs

 There are a few other tricks up Google Home’s sleeve.
 Try saying “Play Lucky Trivia,” “Crystal ball,” or “What are your Easter eggs?”.

 Yes!
 In addition to any Chromecast-enabled audio app, there are tons of other third-party applications that have added support for Google Home.
-In fact, Google just recently added over 30 new services back in December 2016.
 The entire list of third-party apps is far too long to attach here, but we’ll point you to some of the more popular options below:

 - AutoVoice — Run your voice commands in Tasker with the help of the AutoVoice Android app